raboley/FFXI-NavMesh-builder/README.md

      *  9. When you are finished click save from the tool menu on the right hand side.
      *  10.It will save as "all_tiles_navmesh.bin" you will need to rename this to "ZoneName.nav".

-##### when I select an zone from the list to build a collision obj file for nothing happens or I get an error?.
+##### when I select a zone from the list to build a collision obj file for nothing happens or I get an error?.

 * you may need to edit zonelist.xml and change the path to where you have final fantasy xi installed.